 (D) A permit expiration date not to exceed 10 years from the date of issuance.

 (c) Permit issuance procedures: A new General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category III permit actions.
 A reissued General ACDP or a modification to a General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category II permit actions.
-All General ACDPs are on file and available for review at the Department's headquarters.
+All General ACDPs are on file and available for review at DEQ's headquarters.

 (2) Source assignment: